aptivate/server-side-google-search/readme.txt

 == Installation ==

-1. Upload the plugin to the '/wp-content/plugins/' directory.
+1. Upload the plugin to the `/wp-content/plugins/` directory.
-2. Activate it through the 'Plugins' menu in WordPress.
+2. Activate it through the **Plugins** menu in WordPress.
 3. Register your Google Custom Search Engine and get your Google Search Engine ID and API key here: https://www.google.com/cse/
-4. Enable the plugin and enter the Google Search Engine ID and API key (Settings -> Server-Side Google Search)
+4. Enable the plugin and enter the Google Search Engine ID and API key (**Settings** -> **Server-Side Google Search**)
+5. If necessary, add the default search widget to the sidebar where you want to see it
-5. Put the Server-Side Google Search widget on the sidebar
+6. Put the Server-Side Google Search widget on the sidebar where you want to see the results
-6. Your theme will need to override the page that displays the "Nothing Found" message when the search results are displayed.
+7. Your theme will need to override the page that displays the "Nothing Found" message when the search results are displayed.

-Example of how to add custom metadata to search results
+= Example of how to add custom metadata to search results =

 In your header.php:

+`
 <!--
 <PageMap>
     <DataObject type="post_metadata">